Enrique of Malacca: Fictional works

-In Malaysia, a character known as Panglima Awang, a name given by a historical novel author, Harun Aminurrashid in his same novel titled Panglima Awang which was written in 1957 and first published in 1958 by Pustaka Melayu (under brand: Buku Punggok) is based on Enrique.
+In Malaysia, a fictionalized version of Enrique is known as "Panglima Awang", a name given by a historical novel author, Harun Aminurrashid in his eponymous novel titled Panglima Awang which was written in 1957 and first published in 1958 by Pustaka Melayu (under brand: Buku Punggok).
 According to the author, he gave Enrique the Malay name Awang to match his presumed ethnicity, while the title Panglima (Commander) refers to Enrique's wisdom, strength and activeness.
+Due to the association, "Panglima Awang" is sometimes presumed to be Enrique's actual historical birth name before he was baptized, but it is in truth unknown.

 In Indonesia, a book title "Pengeliling bumi pertama adalah orang Indonesia: Enrique Maluku" (The first circumnavigator was an Indonesian: Enrique of Moluccas), written by Helmy Yahya and Reinhard Tawas, edited by Imam Hidayah has released in 2014.
 Moreover, Yahya continued to write the novel about Enrique Maluku with the title of "Clavis Mundi" in 2022, together with his colleagues (Utama Prastha and Donna Widjajanto, as well as research by Reinhard Tawas).

 In 2021, the historical novel Enrique the Black by Singapore author Danny Jalil was published by Penguin Random House SEA.
 The book depicts a fictionalized account of Enrique as a Malay teenager who was taken by Ferdinand Magellan and forced into slavery, later playing a pivotal role as an interpreter on the journey to the Moluccas Spice Islands, where the inhabitants speak the Malay language.